daronphang/coding_resources/javascript/react/basics.md

 }
 ```
 ## UseRef:
 Available in functional components only.
-Alternative to state.
+Alternative to state when accessing input value from forms.
 Don't have to log every keystroke and uses less code.

 ```javascript
 import React, { useRef } from 'react';